 Fritz Maytag, who bought the failing Anchor Brewery in 1965 and turned it into a model for the microbrewery revolution, celebrates his 81st birthday today.
 It’s no stretch to call Fritz the father of craft beer, he introduced so many innovations that are common today and influenced countless brewers working today.
 A few years ago, Maytag sold Anchor Brewery and Distillery to Keith Greggor and Tony Foglio of the Griffin Group, but continues to make his York Creek wine and consult with Anchor as Chairman Emeritus.
 I was happy to see him again a few years ago when I was invited to introduce him to receive an award from the Northern California Brewers Guild in Sacramento.
 Join me in wishing Fritz a very happy birthday.

 Fritz with the organizers of SF Beer Week at our inaugural opening event at Anchor in 2009.

-Today is the 65th birthday of Bob Brewer, longtime brewery rep. for Anchor Brewing.
+Today is the 71st birthday of Bob Brewer, longtime brewery rep. for Anchor Brewing.
 For many years, he worked from southern California, circling the country with the entire nation his territory (the only exception being the Bay Area) representing Anchor beers.
-Recently, he’s moved back to the Bay Area, but you can find him at every nook and cranny of the beer world.
+More recently, he moved back to the Bay Area, but you could find him at every nook and cranny of the beer world.
+A couple of years ago, Bob retired from Anchor, although he still occasionally works a festival or does other work, like giving a great talk at my class at SSU and more recently he was working the taps for Anchor at the Lagunitas Circus.
 Join me in wishing Bob a very happy birthday.